eceberker/AddToCartAPI/README.md

 # Basic Shopping Cart Web API built on .NET Core and EntityFramework

-Database is on AWS RDS, connectionstring is defined in appsettings.json file Database settings is in Startup.cs file.
+Database settings is in Startup.cs file.
-No need manual setup.

 Solution consists of following projects: